-Rastislav Stur, current Conductor of the Opera of the Slovak National Theatre Bratislava (Director 2018 - 2021, Chief Conductor 2008 - 2020), was born on November 26, 1969 in Bratislava, Czechoslovakia.
+Rastislav Stur, Director (2018 - 2021) and Chief Conductor (2008 - 2020) of the Opera of the Slovak National Theatre Bratislava, was born on November 26, 1969 in Bratislava, Czechoslovakia.
 He has studied at Janacek Academy of Music, Brno (graduated 1995).
 In 1996 he became conductor of Slovak National Theatre.

 He gave his debut in the opera Mepfistopfeles (Boito) when he stepped in to replace a sick colleague - since that day he has received a number of opportunities.
 He performed the following operas at the Slovak National Theatre Opera: Il Trittico (Puccini, 2017), The Barber of Seville (Rossini, 1996 & 2013), The Magic Flute (Mozart), Cosi fan tutte (Mozart), The Bartered Bride (Smetana), Nabucco (Verdi), The Maid of Orleans (Tchaikovsky), Andrea Chenier (Giordano), Falstaff (Verdi), Tosca (Puccini), La fille de regiment (Donizetti, 2004), Un ballo in maschera (Verdi, 2004), Faust (Gounod, 2010), Manon Lescaut (Puccini, 2012), Pique Dame (Tchaikovsky, 2014) and the ballets Andersen (Nedbal), Spartakus (Kchachaturjan), Sylphide (Lovenskjold) and Romeo and Juliet (Prokofiev 2013).